sqs2244/hello-world/README.md

 # hello-world
 Hi Developers,
-I am here to contribute some code to open source and learn from it.
+I am here to contribute some code to open source.